The Royal Commission has brought about a lot of scrutiny on the banks, and for good reason. But we have to give them credit where it’s due.

-There are more parallels here than you think.
+There’s more parallels here than you think.

 Just like a bank manager, every recruiter wants to get it right and make the best decisions for the sake of their employer.
 As everyone in HR knows, hiring is one of the greatest risks a business can take on.

 But they are making the highest risk decision for an organisation based on a set of hypotheses, assumptions and lots of imperfect data.

 What if a bank’s risk management department was running recruitment?
 What would the risk assessment look like?